St. Paul's Normal and Industrial School. Records

 Name of creator

-The Rev. James Solomon Russell founded St. Paul’s Normal and Industrial School in 1888 and served as its principal until his death in 1935 when he was succeeded by his son, the Rev. J. Alvin Russell.
-In 1941 the school began to offer a four-year degree program and changed its name to St. Paul’s Polytechnic Institute.
-The school’s name changed again to St. Paul’s College in 1957.
+The Rev. James Solomon Russell founded St. Paul’s Normal and Industrial School in Lawrenceville, Virginia in 1888 and served as its principal until his death in 1935.
+He was succeeded by his son, the Rev. J. Alvin Russell.

 Content and structure elements